watatomo/tomoya.moe/_posts/idol_story/wataru/animal_presentation.md

 <Bubble character="Tomoya">

 Yeah.
-You're allowed to keep pets here, so I guess it'd be fine to have one...♪
+You're allowed to keep pets here, so I guess it'd be fine to have <span className="hold">one...♪</span>

 But I never had a pet before.
 Do you guys have any recommendations for a beginner?